 I teach my children songs that I composed and I usually teach them the way I feel I want it to be.
-I sometimes have something in my mind, like a pig, and I tell the girls to try to imitate a pig.
+I sometimes have something in my mind, like a pig, and I will tell the girls to try to imitate a pig.
 I will look around and everyone will do their own and I will see the one I like.
 Everybody in the halau takes part in the choreography.
-I do not take the credit alone, but together all of us help.
+I do not take the credit alone, but together all of us helped.

 My dances express my feelings of the song that I composed.
 If people like it, good.
-If not, they can look at another halau because, for me, I am happy with what I do.
-My joy in my teaching is knowing that what I composed has been completed when the dance and the music come together.
+If not, they can look at another halau because for me I am happy with what I did.
+My joy in my teaching is knowing that what I composed has been completed with the dance and the music eoming together.